 Petite Power: Lucy Liu’s Height, Shoe Size, and Style Tricks

 Lucy Liu’s shoe size in the US is 6.
-In other shoe size systems, her size is roughly equivalent to a 36.5 in European sizes, a 4.5 in the UK, and a 23 in Japan.
-Being petite, she often wears nude heels because they are versatile, flattering, and can elongate the legs.
+In other shoe size systems, her size is roughly equivalent to a 36.5 in European sizes, a 4.5 in UK sizes, and a 23 in Japanese sizes.
+Being petite, she often wears nude heels because they are versatile, flattering, and leg-lengthening.

 Lucy Liu’s Most Memorable Designer Heel Moments